mikeizbicki/cmc-csci040/README.md

 *CAVEAT:*
 In order to earn an A/A- in the class, you must also complete one of the following tasks.

-1. Watch the following shows/movies about hacking:
+1. Watch the following shows/movies about [cracking](http://www.catb.org/~esr/jargon/html/C/cracking.html) and [hacking](http://www.catb.org/~esr/jargon/html/H/hacker.html):

-    1. Season 1 of Mr. Robot (available of [Amazon Prime](https://www.amazon.com/gp/video/detail/B00YBX664Q)).
+    1. Season 1 of Mr. Robot (available on [Amazon Prime](https://www.amazon.com/gp/video/detail/B00YBX664Q)).
-       This is the most accurate portrayal of hacking in any movie, see for example [this article](https://www.pri.org/stories/how-realistic-are-hacks-mr-robot) and [this article](https://www.wired.com/2016/07/real-hackers-behind-mr-robot-get-right/).
+       This is the most accurate portrayal of cracking in any movie, see for example [this article](https://www.pri.org/stories/how-realistic-are-hacks-mr-robot) and [this article](https://www.wired.com/2016/07/real-hackers-behind-mr-robot-get-right/).

     1. War Games (available on [Amazon Prime](https://www.amazon.com/Wargames-Matthew-Broderick/dp/B083FY4CDG/)).
        This is a classic hacker movie and was quite realistic for what hacking looked like when the movie was released (1983).